mayaobuduyao/FERD/README.md

 # FERD
-official code for FRRD
+The official code for FRRD
-(the code will be open soon)